MicrosoftDocs/fabric-docs/docs/security/workspace-identity-authenticate.md

 > The user creating the shortcut with workspace identity must have an admin, member or contributor role in the workspace.
 Users accessing the shortcuts only need permissions on the lakehouse.

 ## Known issues:

-* [Bug 1451995](https://powerbi.visualstudio.com/Trident/_workitems/edit/1451995): Write to shortcut destination fails when using workspace identity as auth method
+Write to shortcut destination fails when using workspace identity as the authentication method.

-* [Bug 1452009](https://powerbi.visualstudio.com/Trident/_workitems/edit/1452009): Error when adding table to a report.
-SQL endpoint is on a lakehouse that has shortcut with workspace identity authentication.

 ## Considerations and limitations